Silkie chickens: facts, raising and care - a complete guide.

 The personality of Silkie chickens.

-- Silkies are gentle birds who love company.
+- Silkies are gentle, kind birds who love company and adore being held and fussed over.

 - They tend to chatter away as they follow you around, which they will do once they're about six months old.